DP-Hype: Federated Differentially Private Hyperparameter Search: Utility Analysis

 \subsection{Selecting a Good Hyperparameter}

 When considering the set of hyperparameters provided as input to \tool{}, we first note that most learning tasks do not admit a single hyperparameter that performs well while all others perform poorly.
 Instead, there typically exists a subset of candidates that yield good utility, though this subset is not too large, otherwise hyperparameter search would be trivial and random guessing would suffice.
-The objective of \tool{} is therefore to select one of these good hyperparameters such that a compromise is achieved across the majority of clients.
+The objective of \tool{} is therefore to select one of these good hyperparameters such that a compromise is achieved across a majority of clients.
 However, because differential privacy requires that each client perturbs their local voting vector $\votingvec_i$, there remains the possibility that the added noise results in selecting a bad hyperparameter, particularly under tight privacy budgets.
 To formalize this, we denote by $\hpset_\mathrm{good} \subseteq \hpset$ the set of hyperparameters with good utility, and by $\hpset_\mathrm{bad} \subseteq \hpset \setminus \hpset_\mathrm{good}$ the set of bad ones.
 Importantly, it is not necessary to return exactly the hyperparameter with the most votes; any hyperparameter with a similar vote count is also acceptable, as it is likely to yield a comparable compromise.
 We therefore define the gap between the minimum number of votes for any good and the maximum number of votes for any bad hyperparameter based on $\votingvec$, the aggregated votes without noise, as

+Here, the $i$th component of $\votingvec$ corresponds to the total number of votes for hyperparameter $i$ without noise.
 Based on this definition, the utility of \tool{}, denoted by $\algo$, can be expressed as $\Pr[\algo(\dataset) \in \hpset_\mathrm{good}]$, i.e., the probability that the algorithm outputs a good hyperparameter, when conditioning on the aggregated votes $\votingvec$.
-Building on prior work on private distributed voting~\cite{feddpvoting}, we adapt their analysis and obtain the following result:
+Building on prior work on private federated voting~\cite{feddpvoting}, we adapt their analysis and obtain the following result:

-\begin{theorem}[Selecting a Good Hyperparameter] Given a data set $\dataset$, a set of hyperparameters $\hpset$ containing a subset of bad candidates $\hpset_\mathrm{bad}$, and defining $\gamma$ as in \Cref{eq:gap}, then conditioned on the aggregated votes \tool{} denoted as $\algo$ with noise scale $\noisemultiplier$ outputs a good hyperparameter with probability
+\begin{theorem}[Selecting a Good Hyperparameter] Given a data set $\dataset$, a set of hyperparameters $\hpset$ containing a subset of bad candidates $\hpset_\mathrm{bad}$, and defining $\gamma$ as in \Cref{eq:gap}, then conditioned on the aggregated votes, \tool{}, denoted as $\algo$, with noise scale $\noisemultiplier$ outputs a good hyperparameter with probability